kakaoenterprise/RYANSQL/README.md

 ## Introduction
 A source code for RYANSQL, a text-to-SQL system for complex, cross-domain databases.

-Reference Paper: Choi et al.,[RYANSQL: Recursively Applying Sketch-based Slot Fillings for Complex Text-to-SQL in Cross-Domain Databases](https://arxiv.org/abs/2004.03125), 2020
+Reference Paper: Choi et al., [RYANSQL: Recursively Applying Sketch-based Slot Fillings for Complex Text-to-SQL in Cross-Domain Databases](https://arxiv.org/abs/2004.03125), 2020

 The system is submitted to [SPIDER leaderboard](https://yale-lily.github.io/spider).
 The system and its minor improved version RYANSQL v2 is ranked at second and fourth place (as of February 2020).